RRyRacer

 Wager Terms

 Plain-language terms for wager races.
-Read the first section.
+Version: wager_terms_v2.

-0. BETA — Read this first
+0. Read this first

 If any of this is not acceptable to you, stop now.
 The rest of RyRacer (single races, race packs, leaderboard) is unaffected by this feature and stays available.